-Alternative 2: Alternative 3: Alternative 4: Alternative 5: Alternative 6: Detached Standard Detached Cluster Attached Cluster Subdivision Attached Cluster Attached Cluster Subdivision, No Subdivision, No with Golf Course, No Subdivision with Golf Subdivision with Golf Golf Course Golf Course Makamah Road Access Course, Layout A Course, Layout B Residential Residential Residential & Residential & Residential & Recreational Recreational Recreational 98 units & 98 units & 98 units & private golf course 98 units & private golf 98 units & private golf clubhouse clubhouse 98 units & private gon course course course 5.63 4.08 3.50 3.28 3.57 5,315.71 4,035.26 3,800.91 3,558.55 3,838.58 decision-making by the lead agency and involved agencies, and would not be provided through a dispersion analysis.
+Alternative 2: Alternative 3: Alternative 4: Alternative 5: Alternative 6: Detached Standard Detached Cluster Attached Cluster Subdivision Attached Cluster Attached Cluster Subdivision, No Subdivision, No with Golf Course, No Subdivision with Golf Subdivision with Golf Golf Course Golf Course Makamah Road Access Course, Layout A Course, Layout B Residential Residential Residential & Residential & Residential & Recreational Recreational Recreational 98 units & 98 units & OR units & private galf source 98 units & private golf 98 units & private golf clubhouse clubhouse 98 units & private golf course course course 5.63 4.08 3.50 3.28 3.57 5,315.71 4,035.26 3,800.91 3,558.55 3,838.58

 Based on the comparison, the proposed project has the lowest concentration of nitrogen and nitrogen load of all of the alternatives analyzed in the DEIS.
-This information is critical for
+This information is critical for decision-making by the lead agency and involved agencies, and would not be provided through a dispersion analysis.